adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Dura/Upper Dura.md

 ##### The Augury
 This shop, located in the section of Clifftop known as the mystic market, features a circle of magewrights who possess the ability to cast divinatory spells, including augury, clairaudience/clairvoyance, detect magic, detect scrying, divination, identify, locate creature, locate object, and scrying.

 The master magewright of The Augury is a 334- year-old elf named [[Kestia]].
-As it sells sending, locate, and alarm spells, The Augury cuts into the profi ts of a number of the dragonmarked houses, notably Tharashk, Sivis, and Kundarak.
-Some believe that Kestia uses blackmail to protect herself from the retribution of the houses, while others say that she appeases the houses with a share of her profi ts.
+As it sells sending, locate, and alarm spells, The Augury cuts into the profits of a number of the dragonmarked houses, notably Tharashk, Sivis, and Kundarak.
+Some believe that Kestia uses blackmail to protect herself from the retribution of the houses, while others say that she appeases the houses with a share of her profits.
 She has refused to join the Esoteric Order of Aureon or the Guild of Starlight and Shadows, preferring to remain independent.

+##### Artisan's Guild
+This guild houses various smaller guilds revolving around a certain trade, such as painting, pottery, caligraphy, etc.

 ##### [[Clifftop Adventurers' Guild]]
 An institution that provides adventurers with camaraderie and profitable work.